 Summer 2015: made redundant.
 September 2015: studying in China

-I had already planned to quit, had already taken and passed the required exams, had already been accepted into my university and now I was being asked to leave with some coins thrown in!
+I had already planned to quit, had already taken and passed the required exams, had already been accepted into my university and now I was being asked to leave with some money thrown in?
+Wow.

 Here is a small checklist of requirements to qualify for a Confucius Institute or government scholarship.
 Hope it helps!